 Microsoft has released August Patch Tuesday security updates with a total of 44 vulnerabilities in the family of Windows and Mac operating systems and related products.
 In the release by Microsoft, 7 were rated as Critical and 37 as Important.
-The products covered in August’s security update include Microsoft Office, Windows Cryptographic Services, .NET Core & Visual Studio, Microsoft Azure Active Directory Connect, etc.
+Hence, the products covered in August’s security update include Microsoft Office, Windows Cryptographic Services, .NET Core & Visual Studio, Microsoft Azure Active Directory Connect, etc. A good Vulnerability Management Tool can prevent these attacks.

-Microsoft has also released patches for three zero-day vulnerabilities.
-One among them is being actively exploited in the wild.
+Moreover, Microsoft has also released patches for three zero-day vulnerabilities.
+However, One among them is being actively exploited in the wild.
+Therefore, A Vulnerability Management System can resolve these issues.

 CVE-2021-36936 – Windows Print Spooler Remote Code Execution Vulnerability.
-According to Microsoft, it has a high chance of exploitation since the attacker would only need a low level of access.
-The vulnerability is due to improper input validation in the Windows Print Spooler, which was disclosed publicly.
+According to Microsoft, it has a high chance of exploitation since the attacker only needs a low level of access.
+Moreover, the vulnerability is due to improper input validation in the Windows Print Spooler, which was disclosed publicly.

 The remaining critical vulnerabilities addressed other than zero-days are,